ezrafayet/use-wizard/README.md

 const [step, wizard] = useWizard(path);
 ```

 Again, all the methods described in the first example works out of the box.
 You really don't need to bother about the complex paths.
-It is handled for you.

-Another method has been added:
-* **wizard.nextNode()** as the name suggests, it jumps to the next node of the wizard (to the next index in the array)
+Everything is handled for you (the nextStep function and the previousStep function are really a bliss regarding this ...).

 ## Another non-linear wizard (2 sub-paths deep)